We are working to provide at least one Bible for every Christian household in Kakuma refugee camp, Kenya.

 Strategy: We are partnering directly with the IDP women co-op and consulting with our friends at the National Council of Churches, Kenya (NCCK).

 Opportunity: You can help answer the prayers of these families by giving to the "Kenya Poultry Project" today.
 Funding received by IAFR for this project will be sent to the IDP women's co-op through our partners at NCCK.
 IAFR staff will visit the project site at least twice a year as due diligence.
+We look forward to our upcoming October visit to meet with the women and see how the project is coming along!

 Project Partners: IDP Women Co-op, National Council of Churches, Kenya